Understanding the fixed fees on your Georgia natural gas bill helps you budget better and manage your home’s energy efficiency.

 - While you cannot negotiate these fees directly, improving your home’s insulation can eventually lower your capacity rating and reduce future costs.

 Opening your monthly energy statement can be incredibly frustrating, especially when you spot hefty fees in months you barely touched your thermostat.
-If you are scratching your head over the Atlanta Gas Light Pass Through Charge, you are certainly not alone in your confusion.
-While this specific fee is a mandatory, regulated cost applied to every household on the grid, understanding exactly how it works is your first major step toward effectively managing your overall utility budget.
+If you are scratching your head over the Atlanta Gas Light pass-through charge, you are certainly not alone in your confusion.
+While this specific fee is a mandatory, regulated cost applied to every household on the grid, understanding your natural gas bill—and exactly how this base charge works—is your first major step toward effectively managing your overall utility budget.
 We are here to break down the confusing acronyms, explain how your winter usage dictates your future fees, and show you why this infrastructure cost is essential for keeping your home safely supplied with energy all year long.

-It is incredibly important to note that this is purely an infrastructure and delivery fee, completely separate from the actual natural gas consumption measured in therms on your monthly statement.
-Because AGL operates as a regulated utility, this base charge is approved by the Georgia Public Service Commission and gets billed to you exactly at cost, no matter which natural gas marketer you choose to supply your home.
+It is incredibly important to note the difference between your fuel supply and the physical delivery.
+Your marketer’s per-therm rate covers the actual natural gas you consume, while the AGL pass-through charge is strictly a delivery fee for the utility’s infrastructure.
+Because AGL operates as a regulated utility, this base charge gets billed to you exactly at cost, no matter which natural gas marketer you choose to supply your home.

 Atlanta Gas Light Responsibilities (Utility)